 Over 700,000 Rohingya people have fled Myanmar since August 2017, escaping unimaginable horrors – shootings, rapes and abuses.

 Many families are reliant on food rations to survive.
 They need access to safe water and healthcare.
 Three in four children are out of school.
 And living conditions in the camps mean there is a major risk of disease outbreaks, including cholera and diphtheria.
+Girls are exposed to violence and abuse.

 Save the Children is on the ground ensuring children are safe, protected and learning.
 We've built health facilities, including a 20-bed Primary Health Care Centre, which provide 24-hour care for sick and injured children, as well as support the safe delivery of newborns.
 We've installed toilets and bathing units, and are distributing essential hygiene items so children can stay healthy.